karunamali/karunamali/README.md

-👋 Hi, I’m @karunamali
+👋 Hello there!
+I’m @karunamali.
-- 👀 I’m interested in web development, AI, and open-source projects.
+- 👀 Passionate about: Web development, software engineering, and the open-source community.
-- 🌱 I’m currently learning advanced JavaScript and exploring machine learning.
+- 🌱 Current learning journey: Mastering advanced JavaScript and honing skills in web development.
-- 💞️ I’m looking to collaborate on web development projects, especially those involving HTML, CSS, and JavaScript.
+- 💞️ Eager to collaborate on: Web development adventures with HTML, CSS, JavaScript, Java, MySQL, and PostgreSQL.
-- 📫 How to reach me: karunamali@example.com
+- 📫 Reach me at: karunamali2411@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love hiking and have summited over 10 different peaks!
+- 🎓 Recent achievement: Graduated with a Bachelor of Computer Applications (BCA) with an impressive CGPA of 8.75 (A+).
+- 💼 Seeking: Exciting job opportunities in the tech industry where I can apply my skills and grow professionally.
+- ⚡ Fun fact: My heart beats for traveling and adventuring – always on the lookout for the next exciting journey!

 <!---
 karunamali/karunamali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.